 7.4.1 Simulation permission verification during development¶

-Device SN from Edit—>Plugins—>PicoMobile—>Platform，for development device simulation verification.
+Device SN is imported from Edit—>Plugins—>PicoMobile—>Platform，for development device simulation verification.

 Blueprint for verification results: